amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

   * `"method`" [string] specifies an optional initialization methods.
 The available options are `"picard`" and `"saturated solver`".
 The latter option leads to solving a Darcy problem.
 The former option uses sublist `"picard parameters`".
+    *Picard works better if a bounded initial pressure guess is provided.*

   * `"picard parameters`" [sublist] defines control parameters for the Picard solver.